samarth777/PESUIO/naiveRAG/output.md

 The model outputs class probabilities, indicating the likelihood of the image belonging to each class.

-only 3.4 million parameters (approximately)
+Only 3.4 million parameters (approximately).

 # EfficientNet-B0